-On December 2, 2013, Health Canada added Luo Han Guo ("Monk Fruit" and "LHG") to its List of Permitted Sweeteners, joining with the United States where the first products received US FDA GRAS status in 2011.
-Luo Han Guo is a calorie free, low glycemic index natural sweetener that is a new product line of the Company.
-The

-Company recognizes the merits of this natural sweetener when used alone and more importantly in combination with stevia to offer options for zero or reduced calorie formulations.
+Monk fruit extract is around 200-300 times sweeter than sugar.
+On December 2, 2013, Health Canada added Luo Han Guo ("Monk Fruit" or "LHG") to its List of Permitted Sweeteners, joining with the United States where the first LHG products received US FDA GRAS status in 2011.
+Luo Han Guo is a calorie free, low glycemic index natural sweetener that became a new product line for the Company.
+The Company recognizes the merits of this natural sweetener when used alone and more importantly in combination with stevia to offer options for zero or reduced calorie formulations.

 On February 3, 2014, the Company filed a patent with the State Intellectual Property Bureau of the People's Republic of China for its proprietary process for extraction and production of high-purity Luo Han Guo (LHG) extracts as well as Luo Han Guo formulations used in food and beverage applications.
-The Company is in the process of filing for International Patent Protection under the Patent Cooperation Treaty for this patent.
+The Company has filed for International Patent Protection under the Patent Cooperation Treaty for this patent.

 The patent filing has two components.
 The first addresses GLG's proprietary industrial scale purification processes for LHG and the second addresses LHG formulations.
 Both components lever patented and proprietary techniques developed for purification and formulation of high purity stevia extract products.
 GLG expects that its proprietary LHG technology covered in this patent will result in higher yields of mogroside from the fruit and greater purity of extracts.
-The company is currently capable of producing LHG extracts up to 60% mogroside V purity and is working on 70 to 80% mogroside V extracts.
-These products are expected to be the highest available in the marketplace.
 Formulations in the patent cover a range of formulations including stevia/LHG blends.